Braised Pork Shoulder + A Giveaway!

 Of course though, the recipes are inspiring as well.
 They are all centered around things from their garden, but have no fear.
 You don’t need a crazy garden to make the recipes.
 The recipes are accessible and, from what I can tell, really good.

-I made this Asian style braised pork dish just because it caught my eye.
+I made this Asian style Soy Braised Pork Shoulder just because it caught my eye.
 I thought I would share my take on it and also give away a few copies of Bountiful!

 1) Cube pork shoulder into about 1-inch pieces and add to a large pot of simmering water.
 Try to trim off any extra fat and boil pork vigorously for 10 minutes.
 Strain and rinse pork and set aside for later.